 Direct Mail plays an important part in many campaigns.
 If you are opting to use it in yours, you might be wondering how you can set about doing this, which we’ll outline below.

-The first step in achieving this is to segment your Ecanvasser database to find the people you want to send your mail out to.
+The first step in achieving this is to segment your Ecanvasser database to find the Voters you want to send your mail out to.
 At this stage, you’re likely well used to segmenting your database, but if you need a bit of help, you’ll find information on segmenting your database here.

-You could also opt to do your Filtering via the Map tab, and then create a Group based on these results.
+You could also opt to do your Filtering via the Map tab, and then create a List based on these results.
 Once you have completed your segmentation as outlined above, you’ll need to Export Your Data.
 When doing so, you’ll want to export the following columns:

 - First Name